-Epinephrine produces during work and affects the circulation system to increasing the minute volume by increased heart rate and blood pressure, increase temperature, stimulate the sympathetic nervous system (used for voluntary muscle contraction), and repress the parasympathetic nervous system (used for digestion, immune response, injury repair, and sleeping) and increases cortisol levels.
+Epinephrine produces during work and affects the circulation system by increasing the minute volume by increasing heart rate and blood pressure, increase temperature, stimulating the sympathetic nervous system (used for voluntary muscle contraction), and repress the parasympathetic nervous system (used for digestion, immune response, injury repair, and sleeping) and increases cortisol levels.

 Long-term endurance training affects the adrenal glands, so they grow and become better to produce adrenaline.
 It also increases the conversion of fat and sugar, which gives more nutrients available for the working muscles to energy turnover, and it raises the blood sugar concentration.

 An increased ability to produce adrenaline after a prolonged aerobic training period means that the body’s work capacity increases.

 Stressed work to get things done, too many tasks to solve at once, etc. can stimulate epinephrine.
 Epinephrine can deplete and cause chronic stress or anxiety, leaving you feeling exhausted, mentally drained, and often depressed.
 Epinephrine is temporarily elevated when we run at very high-intensity levels, like in interval training or sprint.
 Running at lower intensity like jogging can lower epinephrine levels.

 Running Will Have a Positive Effect on All These Four Neuro-Chemicals

 However, the type of running we perform also seems to make a difference.